-On their website, ERA infers that they are recyclers and refurbishers.
+On their website, ERA claims that they are recyclers and refurbishers.
 Indeed, it does appear that the company has been taking in many thousands of tons of electronic waste from the public and corporations for years.
 But there is less evidence that the scrap is actually refurbished and recycled by ERA.

-They are not listed as designated official processors or collectors in any of the provincial government managed collection programs such as EPRA (10 Provinces) or ARMA (Alberta) Further, they do not, at least according to their website, operate under any certified environmental management system such as ISO14001, nor do they possess recycling or data security certifications (e.g. e-Stewards, R2, NAID) -- that are expected of responsible electronics recyclers.
+They are not listed as designated official processors or collectors in any of the provincial government managed collection programs such as EPRA (10 Provinces) or ARMA (Alberta).
+Further, they do not, at least according to their website, operate under any certified environmental management system such as ISO14001, nor do they possess recycling or data security certifications (e.g. e-Stewards, R2, NAID) that are expected of responsible electronics recyclers.

-On their website, there are many pictures but no photographs of onsite refurbishment or recycling taking place.
-Nor do they assert to the public on their website that they send all of their incoming scrap to other recyclers that are certified for recycling.
+There are many pictures on their website, but none of onsite refurbishment or recycling taking place.
+Nor do they assert to the public on their website that they send all of their incoming scrap to other recyclers that